nidhishkrishnan/nidhishkrishnan/README.md

-Hi, I'm Nidhish Krishnan, a Full Stack Developer inshort a passionate programmer who enjoys every minute of my life being a developer.
+## Hi, I'm Nidhish Krishnan 🎩👋🏼💻

+A Full Stack Developer inshort a passionate programmer who enjoys every minute of my life being a developer.
 I write software but not an expert and out of interest I spend most of my time in building stuffs basically with Java and Angular, in addition helping people by giving solutions with what
 I know and what I have to bring the ultimate developer satisfaction and happiness